olincollege/night-light/docs/source/explanations/datasets.rst

    square kilometers.
 This results in values representing the density of each population segment (e.g., seniors per km²).

-Streetlights Dataset
-********************

-The main information that the streetlights dataset should contain is the location of the streetlights.
-Additional information such as the type of bulb, last-replacement year, and wattage, etc. are useful to have as well.
-After talking to Michael Donaghy, Superintendent of Street Lighting at the City of Boston Public Works Department, we learned that Boston has recently completed a full catalog of their streetlight assets in 2023.
-We acknowledge that many cities might not have this data available, in which case, `OpenStreetMap features <https://wiki.openstreetmap.org/wiki/Tag:highway%3Dstreet_lamp>`_ could be used to roughly estimate the streetlight locations.
-The Boston streetlight dataset can be viewed at the `Boston Streetlight Dataset <https://sdmaps.maps.arcgis.com/apps/dashboards/84e1553e754b424f9c544ab5079ed99f>`_.

 Income Dataset
 **************